Explosions in Lebanon's Tyre, near Palestinian refugee camp | DW | 10.12.2021

 Several explosions rocked a Palestinian refugee camp in the Lebanese port city of Tyre on Friday night, according to residents who spoke to the Associated Press news agency by phone.
 Lebanon's state-run National News Agency said there were casualties.

-The explosion occurred at a reported Hamas weapons depot, security sources told the news agency Reuters.
+The explosion occurred at a reported Hamas weapons depot, security sources told the news agency Reuters, prompting ambulances to rush to the scene.

 Initial reports suggested the incident began with a fire in a diesel tanker before spreading to a nearby mosque controlled by Hamas.